SalomePlatform/shaper/src/FeaturesPlugin/doc/filletFeature.rst

 Input fields:

-- **Faces or/and edges** panel contains faces and edges on which fillet is done.
-All edges of face are subjected to fillet operation.
+- **Faces or/and edges** panel contains filleted faces and edges.
+All edges of a face are subject to fillet operation.
 Faces and edges are selected in 3D OCC viewer;
 - **Radius** defines fillet radius.

 **TUI Command**:  *model.addFillet(Part_doc, [face,edge], radius)*

-**Arguments**: 1 part + list of faces and edges subjected to fillet operation in format *model.selection(TYPE, shape)* + real (radius value).
+**Arguments**: 1 part + list of faces and edges subject to fillet operation in format *model.selection(TYPE, shape)* + real (radius value).

 Result
 """"""